 As a top-10 CRO, Medpace's mission is to accelerate the development of safe and effective medical therapeutics worldwide.
-The company has grown organically over the past 25-plus years, ensuring the stability of leadership, processes, technology, and expertise.
-At the center of their expertise lies a unique partnering philosophy that fosters a partnership atmosphere, important for emerging biotechs with limited resources and sometimes limited experience.
+The company has grown organically over the past 30+ years, ensuring the stability of leadership, processes, technology, and expertise.
+At the center of their expertise lies a unique culture that fosters a partnership atmosphere, important for emerging biotechs with limited resources and sometimes limited experience.

 "What is unique about Medpace is that we have a real passion to bring new therapeutic modalities to patients in need," says Heyrman.
 "We only work where we are confident that we can truly add value.
 All of our executions start in the medical science.
-We bring with us a sense of responsibility and ownership, and we really want to be the right partner, the seamless extension of the sponsor team, to help them get this new therapeutic modality to market."
+We bring with us a sense of responsibility and ownership.
+We really want to be the right partner, the seamless extension of the sponsor team, to help them get their new therapeutic modality to market."

 Medpace's full-service capabilities include extensive expertise in defined therapeutic areas that promote better trial designs and the acceleration of clinical development.
 The company's team includes regulatory experts, who can support emerging biotechs in all issues related to the regulatory authorities, be it communication, document creation, or filing.

-Furthermore, Medpace's global reach and experience is crucial for navigating the differences in regulatory environments across countries.
+Furthermore, Medpace's global reach and experience is crucial for navigating cultural and regulatory differences across countries.
 This is especially important when it comes to advanced therapies and genetically modified organisms where complex processes are involved and there is a lack of harmonization across regions.

-"We also have the flexibility to address unexpected issues.
-Medpace is well positioned to do this because of our foundation in the medical sciences and our sense of responsibility and ownership," Heyrman adds.
-"Together with the sponsor, we want to think about how to move forward and to reach certain milestones.
+"We have the culture and the organizational structure to quickly address unexpected issues.
+Additionally, our foundation in the medical sciences and our sense of responsibility and ownership gives biotechs a meaningful advantage," Heyrman adds.
+"Together with the sponsor, we are constantly striving to reach important milestones.
 This kind of partnership allows us to execute better; it also sets us apart."